RenderKit/ospray/ospray2_porting_guide.md

-While this looks more complex at first, the new hierarchy structure provides more fine control over transformations and instances.
+While this looks more complex at first, the new hierarchy structure provides more fine control over appearance information and instance transformations.

+In OSPRay v1.x, geometries and volumes contained both structural and appearance information which limited their reuse in other objets.
+For example, the volume's transfer function can now be different between an isosurface, slice, and rendered volume all in the same scene without duplicating the actual volume itself.

 #### OSPGeometry and OSPVolume

-`OSPGeometry` and `OSPVolume` contain actual data in an OSPRay container.
-For example, a triangle mesh geometry contains vertex positions and normals, among other parameters.
+`OSPGeometry` and `OSPVolume` contain the physical data represented by the object.
+For geometries, this is the intersectable surface.
+For volumes, it is the scalar field to be sampled.

 #### OSPGeometricModel and OSPVolumetricModel

 `OSPGeometricModel` and `OSPVolumetricModel` contain appearance information about the geometry or volume that they hold.
-They have a one-to-one relationship with `OSPGeometry` and `OSPVolume` objects.
+They have a one-to-N relationship with `OSPGeometry` and `OSPVolume` objects (i.e. a geometry or volume can exist in more than one model), but commonly exist as one-to-one.

-This means that each `OSPGeometricModel` contains exactly one `OSPGeometry`.
-However, a single `OSPGeometry` may be put into multiple `OSPGeometricModel` objects.
 This could be used to create multiple copies of a geometry with different materials, for example.

 `OSPGeometricModel`s can hold primitive color information (e.g. the color used for each sphere in a `Spheres` geometry), a material or list of materials, and